 Mr Jamie Foster, the Headteacher, leads a senior team that emphasizes high expectations.
 While the school is non-selective, the culture leans towards the academic; there is a palpable sense that students are here to work.
 The sheer size of the school means the environment suits students who can navigate a busy social landscape, though the house system provides a smaller community feel within the larger whole.

 Academic performance at St Martin's is solid and reliable.
-In the 2024 GCSE examinations, the school achieved an Attainment 8 score of 49.2, sitting above the England average of 45.9.
+In the current 2024-25 / 2025 GCSE dataset, the school achieved an Attainment 8 score of 45.9, with a Progress 8 score of -0.01.

-Ranked 1,438th in England and 4th in Brentwood for GCSE outcomes (FindMySchool ranking), the school’s performance reflects solid achievement in line with the middle 35% of schools in England (national typical band).
+Ranked 2,211th in England and 4th in Brentwood for GCSE outcomes (FindMySchool ranking), the school’s performance reflects steady achievement, with a Progress 8 score of -0.01 in the current dataset.

 At A-level, the picture is consistent.
-The school ranks 1,415th in England and 4th in Brentwood.
-In 2024, 43% of grades were A*-B, with nearly 7% at A*.
-These results place the sixth form comfortably within the national typical band, offering a reliable pathway to university for the majority of its students.
+The school ranks 1,243rd in England and 4th in Brentwood.
+In 2025, 50% of grades were A*-B, with 20% at A* or A. These results place the sixth form within the national ranking framework, offering a reliable pathway to university for the majority of its students.

 England ranks and key metrics (where available)